Liuzh223/MPAS-Urban-HRAIN2025/README.md

 ## Acknowledgements and preparation note

-The organization, language editing, and document-formatting workflow for this tutorial were prepared with assistance from OpenAI ChatGPT/Codex.
-All technical settings, commands, source-code references, and case-specific scientific decisions remain the responsibility of the author, LIU Zhuo.
-AI assistance is not treated as a technical or scientific source.
+OpenAI ChatGPT/Codex assisted with the organization, language editing, and formatting of this tutorial.
+The author, LIU Zhuo, reviewed and verified all technical content.

 ## Data and software provenance